image-js/image-js-docs/docs/Tutorials/ROI analysis.md

   //here.
 Check multiple algorithms to see which one
   //fits your needs best.
   .threshold({ algorithm: 'renyiEntropy' });
-//We are using clearBorder is a good practice for image analysis
-//because often borderline objects and therefore useless for
-//analysis.
 mask = clearBorder(mask, { color: 'black' });
 const roiMap = fromMask(mask);
 const rois = roiMap.getRois({ kind: 'black' });